big-sweet/big-sweet.github.io/about.md

 Located in Calgary, Alberta, Canada.

-You can find me actively contributing on NetSecFocus, a security focused group of like-minded technical individuals.
+You can find me actively contributing on NetSec Focus, a security focused group of like-minded technical individuals.
-Feel free to join us on the Mattermost chat client here: <a href="https://mm.netsecfocus.com">https://mm.netsecfocus.com</a>
+Feel free to join us on the Mattermost chat client here: <a href="https://mm.netsecfocus.com/join">https://mm.netsecfocus.com/join</a>